 As an example, one feature is the pronunciation of "th" sounds as "d" (as in "dey, dese, dose" vs "they, these, those").
 For each person, the client followed linguistic criteria to determine ~60 potential environments (places where this sound could occur) and then checked the audio and spectrogram for each of those environments to determine whether the person actually pronounced it with "th" or "d" (or neither).

-The other variables are similar: Based on linguistic criteria, determination of the environments in each person's speech where a feature could occur, followed by a check for whether it does occur.
-Generally, there are at least 50-100 potential environments per variable.
+The other features are similar: Based on linguistic criteria, determination of the environments in each person's speech where a feature could occur, followed by a check for whether it does occur.
+Generally, there are at least 50-100 potential environments per feature.

 The client’s goal is to determine whether as a whole this collection of seven features indicates that the groups of speakers have significantly different speech patterns, with a broader goal of exploring how dialects evolve over time.